m79lol/Exam3/Readme.md

 # Hash Server
-Hash Server is async TCP server, that receive string with end line char specified for current platform (Windows/Linux) as delimiter and send SHA256 hash of that string also with delimiter at end line.
+Hash Server is an asynchronous TCP server that receives platform-specific strings with the end of line delimiter specified for the current platform (Windows/Linux), and sends back a SHA256 hash of the received string with the same end-of-line delimiter.
-The server implemented as shared library.
-Also repository included example server app &  test app based on boost unit test framework.
+The server is implemented as a shared library.
+The repository also includes an example server app and a test app based on boost unit test framework.
-Used generator is CMake, build system - ninja.
+Build generator - CMake, build system - ninja.

-## Dependicies
+## Dependencies
 - [Boost](https://www.boost.org/) (at least 1.66 version)
 - [PicoSHA2](https://github.com/okdshin/PicoSHA2)
 - [CMake](https://cmake.org/) (at least 3.13)
 - [ninja-build](https://ninja-build.org/) (at least 1.5)

-## Tested
+## Tested on
 - Windows 10, MSVC 2017
 - Linux (Ubuntu 16.04), gcc 5.2